Huey P. Long Bridge (Jefferson Parish): Expansion

 The Huey P. Long Bridge Widening Project is a TIMED (Transportation Infrastructure Model for Economic Development) Program project.
 The TIMED Program was created by Act 16 of the 1989 Louisiana Legislature, was voted for by the people and is the single largest transportation program in state history.
 The Program is designed to enhance economic development in Louisiana through an investment in transportation projects.

 The $1.2 billion widening project started in April 2006 and is the first change to the structure since it opened in 1935.
 The project expanded the highway on each side of the structure from two 9 ft lanes to three 11 ft lanes with a 2 ft inside shoulder and an 8 ft outside shoulder.
 It also included new signalized intersections to replace the traffic circles at Jefferson Highway and at Bridge City Avenue, both in Jefferson Parish, Louisiana.

-Project details

 This seven-year-long, four-phase project was completed in 2013.
 The timeline of the project was as follows: